Silva Timber was chosen to supply Western Red Cedar for the RIBA award-winning Wolden Haus in Halsall.

 The Wolden Haus won the Northern Designs Best House of the Year Award in 2012 and the RIBA North West Regional Architecture Award in 2013.

-For more information about Western Red Cedar, we recommend contacting our team of timber experts or browsing our Western Red Cedar Cladding products.
+For more information about Western Red Cedar, we recommend contacting a member of our team or browsing our Western Red Cedar Cladding products.
 Click here for a simple table explaining differences between Western Red Cedar grades.

 The first thing to highlight about our ‘Silva Select No. 4 Clear’ product is that it far exceeds the grading rules set out for ‘No. 4 Clear’.
-Usually with this grade you should expect a certain amount of trimming and wastage; however the producer of the sawn lumber has identified a demand for a product that is less expensive than ‘No. 2 Clear & Better’ but yields less wastage than standard ‘No. 4 Clear’.
+Usually with this grade, you should expect a certain amount of trimming and wastage; however, the producer of the sawn lumber has identified a demand for a product that is less expensive than ‘No. 2 Clear & Better’ but yields less wastage than the standard ‘No. 4 Clear’.